AS3

 Adobe AIR SQLite ORM

-Wanting a better approaching to persistent data in AIR I started writing my own DataObject to handle saving and retrieving data.
-While writing it I thought surly someone had implemented something like this, and sure enough they have.
+Wanting a cleaner approach to persistent data in AIR, I started writing my own DataObject class to handle saving and retrieving records.
+While writing it I assumed someone had already solved this problem — and sure enough, they had.

 Read more →